firebase/flutterfire/packages/firebase_admob/README.md

 ## Using native ads

-Native ads are presented to users via UI components that are native to the platform. (e.g. A [View](https://developer.android.com/reference/android/view/View) on Android or a [UIView](https://developer.apple.com/documentation/uikit/uiview?language=objc) on iOS).
+Native Ads are presented to users via UI components that are native to the platform. (e.g. A [View](https://developer.android.com/reference/android/view/View) on Android or a [UIView](https://developer.apple.com/documentation/uikit/uiview?language=objc) on iOS).
 Using Flutter widgets to create native ads is NOT supported by this.

+Since Native Ads require UI components native to a platform, this feature requires additional setup for Android and iOS:

 ### Android
 The Android Admob Plugin requires a class that implements `NativeAdFactory` which implements `createNativeAd(